×

 When we asked people living in Puerto Bolivar what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Puerto Bolivar is a unique blend of cultural immersion, natural beauty, and a slower pace of life.
 The town is small and relatively quiet, offering a peaceful environment for those who prefer to work without the hustle and bustle of a big city.
 The local community is welcoming and friendly, often inviting newcomers to participate in local traditions and festivities.
 The cost of living is relatively low, making it an attractive destination for those who work remotely.
 Accommodation ranges from simple apartments to more luxurious beachfront homes.
 The local cuisine is a delightful mix of fresh seafood, tropical fruits, and traditional Ecuadorian dishes.
 Internet connectivity can be a challenge in some areas, but there are several cafes and coworking spaces that offer reliable Wi-Fi.
 The town is also close to Machala, a larger city with more amenities and faster internet connections.
 The natural surroundings are a major draw for expats and digital nomads.
 The nearby beaches, mangrove forests, and wildlife reserves offer plenty of opportunities for outdoor activities and wildlife spotting.
 The climate is tropical, with warm temperatures and high humidity year-round.
 Despite its small size, Puerto Bolivar has a vibrant nightlife scene, with several bars and restaurants that stay open late.
 The town is also known for its lively music scene, with local musicians often performing in public spaces.
 While Spanish is the official language, English is commonly spoken in tourist areas and by younger generations.
 However, learning some basic Spanish can greatly enhance the experience of living in Puerto Bolivar.
-Overall, life for expats and digital nomads in Puerto Bolivar is laid-back and relaxed, with a strong sense of community and a close connection to nature," commented one expat who made the move to Puerto Bolivar.
+Overall, life for expats and digital nomads in Puerto Bolivar is laid-back and relaxed, with a strong sense of community and a close connection to nature," remarked one expat who made the move to Puerto Bolivar.

 AGS Worldwide Movers